Forces that Shaped Ancient Greek Cities and Culture

 The establishment and organization of a polis was not a prescriptive processes.
 No doctrine instructed them on establishing the polis or what values, rules, or laws should be implemented.
 Instead, a group had to negotiate and debate to establish the basis for their polis.
 Members had to produce reasoned arguments and persuade their peers to adopt their ideas and policies.

 The Greeks believed that each polis required consideration of different nuances that catered to the specifics of the establishment.
 For this reason, an authoritarian political structure could not be repeatedly applied.
-They believed that citizens could live happily only if they had control over the establishment and definition of their polis.
+They believed that the citizens could live happily only if they had control over the establishment and definition of their polis.

 Greek culture was firmly rooted in its relationship with nature and agriculture; thus, the polis included both.
-This represents a more balanced naturalistic approach to city building that acknowledges and relies on humans' connection with our agrarian past.
+This represents a more balanced naturalistic approach to city building that acknowledged and relies on humans' connection with our agrarian past.

 The polis had trouble scaling, and thus, many attribute its inherent shortcomings to the seemingly fragmented nature of the Greek-speaking world.
 Many had challenges maintaining the democratic nature and protocols.
 They were accustomed to face-to-face interactions and in-person democratic debate.
 These activities were challenging to facilitate with large groups.
 They never quite figured out how to translate direct democracy into a representative form of democracy.
 This may have been one of the factors that led to the demise of the Greeks, but it is difficult to say that they were incorrect in their approach.
 They preferred tangible, direct contact with people and their democracy.
 They needed to witness things firsthand; it was in their nature.
 Once the city got too large, independent sub-groups began to form, fraction off, and separate.
 Their political structure could not handle extreme growth and began to fracture and become susceptible to corruption.